-Formula E kicks off its next generation of racing with its first event in the Middle East at the new Saudi Arabian circuit at the UNESCO World Heritage Site at Ad Diriyah, a short hop from the capital Riyadh.
+Formula E kicked off its next generation of racing cars with its first event in the Middle East in 2018 at the UNESCO World Heritage Site at Ad Diriyah, a short hop from the Saudi Arabian capital, Riyadh.

 The 1.5-mile track features 21 turns and winds its way through the historic area, complete with its adobe brick buildings in a blend of the ancient and the ultra modern.
 The existing road network has been upgraded to meet FIA standards, with the work performed in close collaboration with UNESCO and the Diriyah Gate Development Authority to ensure that the area's heritage is conserved for future generations.

-The Ad Diriyah Formula E site will also have huge stands that will accommodate tens of thousands of fans on the race day, the concert arena for the three nights, an E Village entertainment area, plus cultural and heritage zones for families.
+The Ad Diriyah Formula E site will also has stands that will accommodate tens of thousands of fans on the race day, the concert arena for the three nights, an E Village entertainment area, plus cultural and heritage zones for families.

 The first event in 2018 was affected by heavy rain which flooded the track; as a result, the two scheduled practice sessions were cancelled and combined into a single 35 minute session.
 Qualifying was restructured into a 30-minute two-group session that saw António Félix da Costa claim the first pole position of his career.